lgehu/ecg_sensor/src/README.md

 # 1. Introduction
-This README explains how the code is design, what is does and usages of some packages for developpers.
+This README explains how the code is design, what is does and usages of some packages.

 # 2. Main application
 The default compilation behaviour when using make builds the CLI application.